DanielCasimiro67/DanielCasimiro67/README.md

 ### Aspiring Systems Analyst | Bridging Business & Technology

-I am an Applications Development student with a passion for **systems thinking**.
+I am a Bachelor of Science in Information Systems student with a passion for **systems thinking**.
 I don't just want to write code; I want to understand the big picture, optimize workflows, and translate complex business problems into scalable software solutions.

 *“Designing the blueprint before building the house.”*